LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `sicstus`
 	examples adapted from SICStus Objects documentation

+- `super_calls`
+	simple example illustrating that "super" calls preserve the value of "self"

 - `symbiosis`
 	examples of using Prolog non-standard built-in meta-predicates and module meta-predicates that take closures as arguments